Emotional Eating vs. Mindful Eating

 How to Stop Stress Eating and Satisfy Your Needs with Mindfulness

 We don’t always eat simply to satisfy hunger.
 Many of us also turn to food for stress relief, comfort, or as a reward.
 If you’re an emotional eater, you may feel powerless over your food cravings.
 When the urge to eat hits, it’s all you can think about.
 And afterwards, you feel even worse.
 Not only does the original emotional issue remain, but you also feel guilty for overeating.
 By practicing mindful eating, though, you can learn to pause between the trigger and your response, change the emotional habits that have sabotaged your diet in the past, and regain control over both food and your feelings.

-If you’ve ever make room for dessert even though you’re already full or dove into a pint of ice cream when you’re feeling down, you’ve experienced emotional eating.
-Emotional eating is using food to make yourself feel better—eating to fill emotional needs, rather than to fill your stomach.
+If you’ve ever made room for dessert even though you’re already full or dove into a pint of ice cream when you’re feeling down, you’ve experienced emotional eating.
+Emotional eating or stress eating is using food to make yourself feel better—eating to fill emotional needs, rather than to fill your stomach.